 - Learn accommodations based on the rules of the sport governing body.
 Most sports have rules or accommodations that have been established for ways to successfully include people with disabilities.
 For instance in wheelchair tennis, the ball is allowed to bounce twice before the person has to hit the ball.
 If you are coaching a tennis team with a player who uses a wheelchair, you could allow them to let the ball hit the ground twice but the other players must hit the ball after just one bounce.

-- Seek advice.
+- Seek consultation.
 Along with seeking advice from the athlete, coaches can talk to other coaches, teachers, or administrators who have experience in working with athletes with disabilities.
-There are many coach-related chat forums on the internet and a coach can seek answers among his/her peers.
-Another great resource is the National Center on Physical Activity and Disability [http://www.ncpad.org/].
-They have numerous articles and brochures about techniques for inclusion for various sports.
+There are many coach-related chat forums on the internet and a coach can seek answers among their peers.
+For example, the National Center on Physical Activity and Disability has numerous articles and brochures about techniques for inclusion for various sports.

-Coaches are required to provide reasonable accommodations for athletes with disabilities but many coaches struggle with ways to successfully include these athletes.
+Coaches are required to provide reasonable accommodations for athletes with disabilities and many coaches struggle with ways to successfully include these athletes.
 For the most part, having the right attitude and a willingness to try is the key ingredient.
-If you are willing to try these other steps, than you will develop an environment where people recognize everyone’s abilities versus disabilities!
+If you are willing to try these other steps, then you will develop an environment where people recognize everyone’s abilities versus their disabilities!